dasensioco/edu-devcamp/HOL/HOL10/README.md

     yarn add dotenv
     ```

 1. Next, write a backend API to retrieve an access token using your subscription key.
 You need your subscription key and endpoint for this next step.
-You can find that information at https://azure.microsoft.com/try/cognitive-services/my-apis/.
+You can find that information in the `Immersive Reader` resource.

     ![image](./media/endpoint.png)